On mixed and transverse ray transforms on orientable surfaces: Introduction

 \section{Introduction}

-This article gives an algebraic point of view to various geodesic ray transforms of tensor fields, unifying the Riemannian X-ray transform, the transverse ray transform, and the mixed ray transform, and the light ray transforms on Lorentzian manifolds.
-This comes with a natural notion of symmetry, which is not the same as the symmetry of the covariant tensor field whose integral transforms are under study, but arises from the structure of the relevant transform.
-For example, in the case of light ray tomography of $2$-tensor fields on Lorentzian manifolds, the concept of symmetry automatically includes the ``conformal gauge freedom''.
+We give an algebraic point of view to various geodesic ray transforms of tensor fields, unifying the Riemannian X-ray transform, the transverse ray transform, and the mixed ray transform, and the Lorentzian light ray transforms.
+Our main result is a unifying point of view to two-dimensional ray transforms of tensor fields, not a single new injectivity result.
+This approach comes with a natural notion of symmetry, which is not generally the same as the symmetry of the covariant tensor field whose integral transforms are under study, but arises from the structure of the relevant transform.

 When two transforms differ from each other by a so-called mixing, they have the same injectivity properties by theorem~\ref{thm:linalg}.
 Mixings turn mixed ray transforms into regular tensor transforms in two dimensions.
 In corollary~\ref{cor:mixedraysimplesurface} we recast the injectivity result~\cite{dHSZ18} of the mixed ray transform on simple surfaces in our language and we provide a reproof in corollary~\ref{cor:sinjectivitymixed}.
 These results are also extended to Cartan--Hadamard manifolds in corollary~\ref{cor:cartanhadamardinjectivity}.